Let the experts help you choose the type of power saw you are going to need for your next DIY project

 A quality circular saw is definitely a power saw that you should seriously consider adding to your collection.
 The best circular saws are a great all-rounder and there is plenty of choice on the market at price points for all budgets.

-Cordless models with a brushless motor are a better long term choice, but there are good budget corded options like the Mac Allister 1500W from B&Q - which scored 4 out of 5 in Homebuilding & Renovating's macallister-1500W-circular-saw review - if you are an occasional user.
+Cordless models with a brushless motor are a better long-term choice, but there are good budget corded options like the Mac Allister 1500W from B&Q. It scored 4 out of 5 in Homebuilding & Renovating's Mac Allister 1500W circular saw review, making it a good choice for occasional users.

 2. Jigsaw